microsoft/mixed-reality-extension-sdk/README.md

 * Click Confirm
 * If the app doesn't seem to load, click on the gear icon next the MRE object in to the present objects list, and make sure "Is Playing" is checked.
+* After the app has been placed, you will see the MRE Anchor (the white box with red/green/blue spikes on it), and you can use it to move the MRE around.
+To hide the anchor, uncheck "Edit Mode".

 You should now see a functional test load up inside AltspaceVR.